mSvcBench/muBench/Docs/Manual.md

 ```
 In this case, microservice `s0` has two groups of external-services consisting of microservices `s24` and `s28` that are called in parallel.
 In turn, `s28` has two groups of external-services consisting of the microservices `s6` and `s20`.
 Consequently, the sequence of the called microservices is: `s0`-->`s24,s28`, then `s28`-->`s6,s20`.

-In the `examples` directory there is the `Alibaba` folder with a collection of applications obtained from processing the real alibaba [traces](#https://link.alibaba.com/tracce), in the same directory we find the Matlab scripts used for the processing of the traces.
+In the `examples` directory, there is the `Alibaba` folder with a collection of applications obtained from processing the real Alibaba [traces](#https://link.alibaba.com/tracce), in the same directory we find the Matlab scripts used for the processing of the traces.
 To use these applications, first, we need to unzip the [trace-mbench.zip](#examples/Alibaba/trace-mbench.zip) file inside the `examples/Alibaba` directory.
-As result of this operation we obtain the `trace-mbench` directory within two folders: `par` and `seq`.
+As result of this operation, we obtain the `trace-mbench` directory within two folders: `par` and `seq`.

 ```zsh